Sylvia of Aquitaine

-Sylvia of Aquitaine was a fourth century pilgrim from Aquitaine.
+Sylvia of Aquitaine was a fourth century nun from Aquitaine; who was believed, based on an account attributed to her, to have gone on a pilgrimage sometime between 379 and 388 A.D.
+This account, however, is now attributed to another nun named Egeria.

 She was the sister of Rufinus, the chief minister of the Byzantine Empire under Theodosius and Arcadius.
 Palladius' Lausiac History tells she journeyed in the age of 60, and prided in her ascetic habits.

-In the late 19th century she was thought the author of a detailed pilgrimage account, which is now attributed to Egeria.